‘Incoming,’ someone screamed and I saw everyone run for cover under the bird places.

-Young Frank watched the human walk away with me in his arms, and I looked back.
+Young Frank watched the human walk away with me, defenseless, in his arms.
+I looked back.
 My eyes pleaded for help, then saw the moment young Frank decided not to be young Frank anymore.
 He bravely stepped from the bushes and bird places, cleared his throat, then made the sweetest, cutest noise anyone had ever heard.
 The human carrying me stopped and looked back.
 I knew once his eyes met Franks, the human wouldn’t stand a chance.

-I choked up, and after I made it behind the bushes beneath the bird places, I looked to see Frank.
+I choked up, fought back tears, and after I made it behind the bushes beneath the bird places, I looked to see Frank.
 He was being carried away, and knew I had to try something, anything to save him.
-I had worked myself into a frenzy, was about to run out into the middle of the street and make like I was injured too, then saw Franks human, and her vet carriage stop in his driveway.
+I’d worked myself into a frenzy, was about to run out into the middle of the street and make like I was injured too, then to my surprise, I saw Franks human, and her vet carriage stop in his driveway.

 My frenzy eased, the want to move into berserk mode stopped, and I knew his human would see him in time to save Frank.

 ‘Frank!’
-I called and watched him squirm in the hairy humans’ arms until the human had no option but to put him down.
-I saw him run to his human and knew everything would be okay for him.
+I called and watched him squirm in the hairy humans’ arms until the human had no choice but to lean down so he didn’t drop him.
+I watched him run to his human and knew everything would be okay for young Frank.

 ‘He’s home, safe and sound,’ I thought, then something caught my eye.

 Something was moving through the dust beneath the brush along the edge of the road, and crawling from beneath a line of bushes, was Fred.
-He hadn’t become a casualty of war, but was in need of some water.
+He wasn’t a casualty of war at all, but was in need of a good brush down and some water.

 ‘Rocky.
-What are you doing out here?’ she asked and picked me up.
+What are you doing out here?’ she asked and leaned down and dug me out of the hole I’d dug and picked me up.
 ‘Oh, my sweet boy.
 Mamma’s lil boy.
 I bet you missed your breakfast—and lunch?
 You poor, poor baby.
 Now, mamma needs to ask the gentlemen something, then we can get you fed.
 What do you think about that?’